 Many companies are so optimistic about future Phoenix data center demand they are already land banking and securiing property for potential development in the years to come.
 QTS has an 84-acre site in Phoenix to support its growing focus on hyperscale deals, while CyrusOne (68 acres) and Digital Realty (56 acres) have land in Mesa for future campuses.

 In looking at the Phoenix data center market as a whole, data center supply and demand appear to be well-matched, with a vacancy rate of 9.4 percent in the region.
-Data Center Frontier will be watching this number closely in coming years at it will be a key factor will be whether service providers are able to successfully pre-lease space, or seek to build new projects on speculation in order to have inventory available for large deals.
+A key factor is whether providers are able to successfully pre-lease space, or opt to build new projects on speculation in order to have inventory available for large deals – a strategy which is more

 Some of the biggest players in the Phoenix Data Center Market include: